codebase-flutter-team/codebase_netlify_cms/src/pages/index.md

       title: Built in Record Time
   heading:
     description: >
-      We exclusively use Flutter, Google’s cross-platform technology that is able to target all major platforms.
-There are huge benifits in developing with Flutter.
+      We exclusively use Flutter, Google’s cross-platform technology because it saves you thousands of dollars and hundreds of development hours.
+Check out some of the huge benefits in developing your startup with Flutter.
     heading: 'Develop once, deploy everywhere'
     image: /img/network_2.png
     subheading: How are we different?